List of Five Nights at Freddy's media: Freddy in Space series

 A spin-off series of space-themed 2D sidescrollers.
 The series is sequel to a FNaF World minigame "Five Nights at Freddy's 57: Freddy in Space", hence it beginning with Freddy in Space 2.

-The original minigame was a reference to a joke-game under the same title (Five Nights at Freddy's 57: Freddy in Space), announced for a supposed 2031 release on April Fools' Day 2016.
+The original minigame was a reference to a supposed 57th core series entry under that same title — Five Nights at Freddy's 57: Freddy in Space — announced for a 2031 release on April Fools' Day 2016.